smturner/team_profile_generator/README.md

     --create a test for engineer, intern, manager and employee
 6. create css for the html so that it looks nice
     --use bootstrap to make it look nice

+    if you click on either of the names it will bring you through the questions otherwise it if you click no more it will stop the prompts---look at inquirer documentation